-If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS set to 1 from a STA, then the HE AP shall not send a Multi-STA Block Ack frame whose destination STAs associate with more than one APs to the STA.
+If an HE AP does not receive an HE Capabilities element with the Rx Control Frame To MultiBSS set to 1 from a STA, then the HE AP shall not send a Multi-STA Block Ack frame to the STA if the frame is destined for STAs associated with more than one AP that are part of the same multiple BSSID set [CID3060].

-An HE non-AP STA that is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Transmitted BSSID (Rx Control Frame To MultiBSS set to 1 in HE Capabilities element), shall respond with a BlockAck frame whose RA is set either to the (nontransmitted) BSSID it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).
+An HE non-AP STA that is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the Transmitted BSSID (Rx Control Frame To MultiBSS set to 1 in HE Capabilities element), shall respond to an MU BAR frame with RA set either to the (nontransmitted) BSSID it is associated with or the transmitted BSSID (i.e., the TA of the soliciting MU BAR frame).

 Acknowledgement, block acknowledgment or all acknowledgement selection in a Multi-STA BlockAck frame